splunk/observability-workshop/docs/rum/RUM-Sessions.md

 # Analyzing RUM Sessions

 * Dive into RUM Session information in the  RUM UI
-* See correlated APM traces and logs in the APM & Log Observer UI
+* Identify Java script errors in the Span of an user interaction
 ---
 ## 1. Again select the cart URL

 After you have focussed the time slot with the time selector, you need to reselect the *cart* url from **Url Name** view, as shown below:

 ![RUM-Cart-3](../images/rum/RUM-Cart-All.png)

+In the example above we selected ***http://34.246.124.162:81/cart***.

 ---
 ## 2. Drill down in the Sessions